suhuiii/xv6-os-engineering/labnotes/lab1_notes.md

 cs        points at segment containing current program (used for IP)
 ss        points at segment containing stack (used for SP)
 ds        segment where variables are defined (used for MOV)
-es        extra segment register (user defined)
-fs        extra segment register (user defined)
-gs        extra segment register (user defined)
+es        extra segment register (user defined) gs        extra segment register (user defined)